 But in February, Defense Secretary Chuck Hagel said that in order to save money in these fiscally restrained times — and protect top priority Air Force projects in the 2015 defense budget, like the F-35, a new aerial refueling tanker and a planned long range strike bomber, the A-10 fleet would be retired.
 The Air Force can save $3.5 billion over five years by retiring the 300-plus A-10 fleet rather than upgrade it, Hagel said.

 Hagel, an infantry sergeant in Vietnam who knew first-hand the importance of close air support, said it was a tough decision to eliminate the beloved A-10.
 But he noted it was a “40-year-old single-purpose airplane originally designed to kill enemy tanks on a Cold War battlefield.”
 The A-10 “cannot survive or operate effectively where there are more advanced aircraft or air defenses,” Hagel added.

 Several members of Congress — including Sen. Kelly Ayotte, a New Hampshire Republican and wife of a retired A-10 pilot — have voiced concern or outright opposition to the planned A-10 retirement.
 So it could be months before we know the fate of the twin-engine A-10.

 Entry filed under: Aircraft, Counter Insurgency, National Security and Defense, News Developments, Skills and Training, Technology, Unconventional Warfare, Weaponry and Equipment.
-Tags: 2015 Defense budget, A10 Warthog, aerospace, Air Force, Counter Insurgency, Defense, Lt.
-Col. Robert "Muck" Brown, military aviation.
+Tags: 2015 Defense budget, A10 Warthog, aerospace, Air Force, Counter Insurgency, Lt.
+Col. Robert "Muck" Brown, military aviation, Topics.